benoid/old-racket-music-theory-library/README.md

-# racket-synthesis - A Music Theory API for RSound.
+# racket-music-theory - A Music Theory API for RSound.

 Music Theory abstraction of the RSound library with support for notes, rests, measures and instruments.